xapian/xapian/xapian-core/docs/quickstart.rst

 Xapian has the ability to search over many databases simultaneously, possibly even with the databases distributed across a network of machines.
-Each database can be in its own format, so, for example, we might have a system searching across two remote databases and a flint database.
+Each database can be in its own format, so, for example, we might have a system searching across two remote databases and a local chert database.

 To open a single database, we create a Xapian::Database object, passing the path to the database we want to open: